Lose Weight With An Anti-Inflammatory Diet

 Understanding Inflammation's Role

-There IS a time and place for inflammation.
-The body is smart and has all the devices it needs within its systems and physiology to heal itself.
 For example, after a cut, white blood cells mobilize, which creates swelling and irritation for a few days.
 But then the inflammation “cools down” and things go back to normal as the cut heals.
-This is a normal cycle of inflammation.
-The purpose of inflammation is to protect the body.

-Dietary Impact on Chronic Inflammation
+Dietary Impacts On Chronic Inflammation

-However, the issue becomes when we are surrounded by things that keep up the inflammation without allowing the body to rest (much like with stress!).
-Bombarding the body with inflammatory foods and beverages such as sugar, refined carbohydrates, caffeine, alcohol, damaged fats, high fructose corn syrup, artificial sweeteners, and processed foods, can be too much for the body to process.
-Sometimes it can cause allergies or food sensitivities to develop.
-This then leads to swelling and irritation occurring internally and externally throughout the body, causing a host of problems.
+Bombarding the body with an inflammatory diet filled with foods and beverages such as sugar, refined carbohydrates, caffeine, alcohol, damaged fats, high fructose corn syrup, artificial sweeteners, and processed foods, can be too much for the body to process.

-Tips to Reduce Inflammation
+Tips To Reduce Inflammation

 What’s the secret to “cool down” the chronic inflammation that causes people to hold on to stored fat?
-The advice may sound familiar: add the good stuff and get rid of the bad stuff.

 Plenty of brightly colored vegetables and fruit, high quality proteins (ideally without hormones or antibiotics), and healthy fats like olive oil, nuts and butter.